 The entire structure is built from a uniform material such as porcelain hence the name one piece.

-meant for cleansing the perennial and genital areas.
+A Bidet is meant for cleansing the perennial and genital areas.

-this is a toilet where a cistern or a tank is attached to the WC pan and they both are treated as one unit, the tank comes with a cover.
+With Close Coupled Toilet a cistern or a tank is attached to the WC pan and they both are treated as one unit, the tank comes with a cover.

 a water tank connected to and used for the purpose of flushing the toilet.
 There are larger cisterns which are used for other domestic purposes.